 The prevailing Protestant view of the Irish as a lower form of humanity was indeed quite common and well-established in the consciousness of everyday Americans long before Nast set foot in New York City as a six-year-old immigrant.

 Knobel’s Paddy and the Republic establishes how prevalent anti-Irish sentiment coursed throughout America.
 Had it not been for the Irish Americans political alliances, which in Nast’s view involved stolen elections and misappropriated public funds, there would be little reasons for Nast to attack the Irish Catholics.
 His pen turned on anyone, or any group, who he felt had abandoned principles or moral code.

 Everything Nast drew was executed with deep conviction.
 The question is, were his convictions misplaced?
 One may not agree with Nast’s conclusions, but those who are informed about his life and times are better judges about where and why Thomas Nast drew his creative inspiration.

 Nast’s treatment of the Irish stands apart from his depictions of other immigrants and minority groups.
-Most historians such as Morton Keller, John Adler and others concur that Nast was,in most cases, sympathetic to African Americans, Native Americans and in particular, to Chinese Americans.
-Yet, even as he argued for their fair treatment and inclusion as Americans, he often perpetuated stereotypes and drew unflattering images if he felt members of these communities acted irresponsibly or made questionable alliances.
+Most historians such as Morton Keller, John Adler, and others concur that Nast was, in most cases, sympathetic to African Americans, Native Americans and in particular, to Chinese Americans.
+Yet, even as he argued for their fair treatment and inclusion of Americans, he often perpetuated stereotypes and drew unflattering images if he felt members of these communities acted irresponsibly or made questionable alliances.
 Sentimental and sympathetic depictions of minorities could suddenly shift into cruel caricatures.
 Politics, rather than racism, was often the integer.

 In Nast’s world, Irish and Catholics were inexorably intertwined with William Meager Tweed, the Tammany Hall Sachem or “Boss” who ran a corrupt “Ring” in New York City.
 Tweed was a Scots-Irish Presbyterian, and as a younger man, no admirer of Irish Catholics.
 All changed when Tweed quickly figured out the political value of this massive immigrant population.